 As discussed in our Form 10-Q for the quarter ended March 31, 2007, Alaska and Horizon entered into a Capacity Purchase Agreement (CPA) effective January 1, 2007.
-Prior to 2007, there was a revenue sharing arrangement in place whereby Alaska made a payment to Horizon if certain "incentive markets" resulted in losses for Horizon.
+Prior to 2007, there was a revenue sharing arrangement in place whereby Alaska made a payment to Horizon if certain incentive markets resulted in losses for Horizon.
 Alternatively, Horizon made a payment to Alaska if those incentive markets were profitable.
-Although the markets have changed slightly, we believe it is useful to compare the revenue trends of the markets subject to the CPA in 2007 to those covered under the prior incentive market arrangement.
-Actual Passenger RASM in those markets declined in April due to a 0.5-point decline in load factor and a 5.0% decline in yields.
-As disclosed in our March 2007 Form 10-Q, we believe Alaska's regional flying costs paid to Horizon will exceed regional flying revenues for those markets in the second quarter, but not to the extent they did in the first quarter of 2007.
+As disclosed previously, we believe Alaska's regional flying costs paid to Horizon will exceed regional flying revenues for those markets in the second quarter, but not to the extent they did in the first quarter of 2007.